gladstone28/Lloyd-Cheikh-Eubank-Green-BUSINESS-PLAN/README.md

 The business needs to generate approximately J$100,305 per month to cover all its costs and break even.

 This financial plan provides a comprehensive overview of the startup costs, revenue projections, costs, profit and loss, and break-even point for Green Skateboarding.

-Would you like to adjust any of these figures or explore more details in certain areas?
+CONTACT:

+Contact Gladstone Rose of Quality Solutions Limited ( WhatsApp 876-783-2423) to shedule a zoom meeting to discuss your furniture or bamboo projects